NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 20. Mention other ways to do (or not to do) the migration.

 21. Fix incorrect link to the autoconf manual.

+22. Avoid word "usually" in the summary.
+Many (most?) packages has no upstream feature flags.

 </details>